DanielNasc/CSV-TXT-SQLITE/README.md

 I'm making a program that converts CSV files to SQLite, as well as creating a txt file with analytics

 ## Usage
+Create a folder called result in project root.

 Put a csv file in the same program folder and run:
 ```
 python3 index.py